Mohammad271091/extensya-todo/README.md

 2. Navigate to the project folder and copy the .env file sent with the email
 3. Create a database on your local machine and name it "todos" _or any other name, but make sure to change it accordingly in the .env file along with username and password_
-4. install composer packages
+4. Install composer packages

     ```
     composer install
     ```
-5. install npm packages
+5. Install npm packages
     ```
     npm install
     ```
-6. migrate the database tables
+6. Migrate the database tables
     ```
     php artisan migrate
     ```
-7. run the seeder commands for users and tasks tables
+7. Run the seeder commands for users and tasks tables
     ```
     php artisan db:seed --class=UserSeeder
     ```